 (n) When a shop is approved as a consent use in Business Zone V, the total floor space of the shop or shops may not exceed 5% of the floor space of the building.

 "smallholding"

-Land use description: "smallholding" means an extensive landholding, including a dwelling house that is primarily a place of residence on which small scale agricultural activities may take place.
+Land use description: "smallholding" means an extensive landholding, including a dwelling unit that is primarily a place of residence on which small scale agricultural activities may take place.

-Development parameters applicable to "agriculture" apply, except for building lines which are-
+Development parameters applicable to "agriculture" apply, except for the following: